Back Pain Treatment in Dallas, TX

 At Texas Spine Associates, we offer a multidisciplinary approach to treating back pain.
 This ensures that you get the best, most targeted treatment to relieve your pain and return you to your active lifestyle.
 Our physicians are leaders in the field of spine surgery, pioneering treatments that lead to better outcomes for our patients.
 We offer cutting-edge treatments and the latest technology to ensure that you receive the best possible results.

-To learn more about treatments for spinal stenosis, request a consultation with one of our expert spine surgeons in the Dallas area, or you can call us at (972) 987-0969 to schedule your appointment.
+To learn more about treatments for back pain, request a consultation with one of our expert spine surgeons in the Dallas area, or you can call us at (972) 987-0969 to schedule your appointment.
 We have offices in Arlington, Flower Mound, Fort Worth, Granbury, Irving, Southlake, and Weatherford.

 What Are the Symptoms of Back Pain?

 - Back pain that radiates down the buttock(s) and/or leg(s)